-Course Calendar Description
+■ Course Description

-This practicum course will occur in a variety of institutions throughout the Lower Mainland and in a variety of units within those institutions.
+This practicum course will occur in a variety of acute care institutions throughout the Lower Mainland and in a variety of units within those institutions.
 The units may be specialized in focus.
+Placements are also provided for College of the Rockies (COTR) students at Cranbrook and Fernie Hospitals.
 Working in collaboration with a RN, preceptorship students are expected to assume professional responsibilities of a beginning RN by the end of the practicum experience.